pawong/pwong/content/resume.md

 ### Senior Software Engineer

-- Designed and developed backend micro service APIs for integration of Auth with internal micro services using Python, FastAPI and Postgresql for deployment on Kubernetes and Google Cloud Platform.
+- Designed and developed backend microservice APIs to integrate Auth0 with internal services using Python, FastAPI, and PostgreSQL, deployed on Kubernetes (GKE) and Google Cloud Platform.
-- Built and imported IaC (Infrastructure as Code) using Terraform for the cloud.
+- Implemented Infrastructure as Code (IaC) with Terraform for cloud resource management.
-- Added and refined existing Alerts for better monitoring and reduce noise.
-- Reduced over all GCP spend by 20% by removing unused projects, assets and monitoring future spend.
+- Enhanced alerting systems for improved monitoring and reduced noise, while cutting overall GCP costs by 20% through asset optimization and spend tracking.
-- Developed and maintained CI/CD with Github Actions.
+- Built and maintained CI/CD pipelines with GitHub Actions for automated testing and deployment.
-- Productive member of diverse and totally remote team.
+- Contributed effectively as a collaborative member of a fully remote and diverse team.

 | <img width=150/> | <img width=350/> |                  |
 | ---------------- | ---------------- | ---------------- |